 Grace Church School offers a nurturing environment for a child’s first school experience.
-We offer 3-day morning and afternoon programs for the Twos, as well as a 5-day morning program.
+For 2021-2022, we will offer a 5-day morning as well as a 4-day afternoon Twos program.
 Please see the Class Schedule for 2021–2021.

 In a thoughtful and individualized process, the Twos gently separate from their parents/caregivers.
 Prior to the first day of school, each child comes to the classroom for an individual visit accompanied by a parent.
 This provides an important opportunity for a child to meet his/her teacher and to freely explore the classroom without the presence of other children.
 Individual Visits also provide the opportunity for parents to meet their child’s teachers.

 The first days of school begin with half groups on an abbreviated schedule.
 Gradually, the children become familiar with their teachers, their classroom environment and their peers as their days lengthen in time.
 In the classroom, both familiar and novel materials are available for children to explore.
 Activities include block building, sensory/art explorations, dramatic play with a variety of props, circle time, outdoor gross motor play and music and movement activities.